PatrickMaiyer/Portapack_Wiki/Microphone-Transceiver.md

 > * Double Side Band with suppressed carrier (DSB), supporting DSB RX with BW : 6 kHZ (covering both side lateral bands)

 * **TX Activation:**    Field can be selected for one of three settings.
 Off, PTT, AUTO.
 In the PTT setting, the PortaPack will transmit when the TX button and the bottom of the App screen is pressed on the touch screen.
+The AUTO is also known as a VOX control (automatic PTT transmission activated by voice).
 In AUTO the Receiver section below ("Rx audio listening")  is not available , but the triggering is set by the following 3 settings.

 > * **LVL:**  The level that triggers the transmission is set by the audio level going over the threshold value set (0-255).
 This can be seen as a grey dash marked next to the vu-meter and shows its current setting compared to the microphone level.